-The chairs are appointed for 3 years, with 3 years renewable, by the Medical Directors and the Professional Director of JPAC.
-They are accountable to the Professional Director of JPAC.
-In exceptional circumstances e.g. lack of an appropriate candidate, the appointment may be renewed for a third term with the approval of the above.
-Efforts should be made to ensure continuity of the work of a SAC.
+The chairs are appointed for by the Medical Directors and the Professional Director of JPAC.
+They are accountable to the Professional Director of JPAC, and their appointment will be reviewed every 3 years.

+During the appointment process efforts should be made to ensure continuity of the work of a SAC.